-“Right.
-The Romano Family and the Foxmans.”
+“Right… The Romano Family and the Foxmans.”

-“We have to get it back.”
+“We need to get it back.”

 Moonlight spilled into the warehouse, illuminating a lake of crimson.
 The bodies that floated in the pool were identifiable only by the white sashes wrapped around their arms.
 The whiteness of the sashes matched the whiteness of the snake-like tattoos of those who stood above the corpses.

-“We’re the only hope left.”
+“We have to… because we’re the only hope left.”